 - Has been vomiting for more than 24 hours

 - Is unable to keep food or water down

 - Has low energy (is lethargic)

 - Also has diarrhoea

-- Has blood or what looks like coffee grounds in their vomit
+- Has blood or black dots in their vomit

 Did you find this page useful?